Biological & Biomedical Sciences at Brown University

 Brown Biological & Biomedical Sciences Rankings

-There were 38 students who received their doctoral degrees in biological and biomedical sciences, making the school the #62 most popular school in the United States for this category of students.
+There were 38 students who received their doctoral degrees in biological & biomedical sciences, making the school the #62 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at Brown

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at Brown University.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at Brown University.

 Brown Biological & Biomedical Sciences Master’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Brown University with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Brown University with a master's in biological & biomedical sciences.

 Concentrations Within Biological & Biomedical Sciences

-Biological & Biomedical Sciences majors may want to concentrate their studies in one of these areas.
+If you plan to be a biological & biomedical sciences major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Brown University.
 A concentration may not be available for your level.

 Careers That Biological & Biomedical Sciences Grads May Go Into